-if the person does not merely do any or all of the following-
+if the person does not merely do any or all of the followingoversize vehicle has the meaning given under a regulation.

-- (c) own or drive the vehicle: - (d) maintain, or arrange for the maintenance of, the vehicle; - (e) arrange for the registration of the vehicle.
+- (c) own or drive the vehicle; - (d) maintain, or arrange for the maintenance of, the vehicle; - (e) arrange for the registration of the vehicle.